 - Using play approaches in supervision to conceptualize cases and identify interventions.

 Robyn Trippany Simmons received her Ed.D. in Counselor Education from the University of Alabama in 2001 and has been a practicing counselor since 1996.
 She serves as Professor and Director of Faculty Development in the Department of Counseling at the University of the Cumberlands.
 Dr. Simmons has also served in programmatic administrative and leadership positions for much of her career.
 Dr. Simmons’s research and clinical interests include sexual trauma, vicarious trauma, play therapy, and professional identity issues.
 She is a Licensed Professional Counselor-Supervisor in Alabama and is a Registered Play Therapist Supervisor.
 Dr. Simmons publishes and presents locally, regionally, nationally, and internationally on play therapy, creative approaches to therapy and clinical supervision, counselor education, and trauma counseling.

 Continuing Education Credit

-Six Contact Hours will be awarded for day one (Friday) of attendance.
-Three Contact Hours will be awarded for day two (Saturday).
+Six Contact Hours will be awarded for a full day of attendance.

 Counselors: Alabama Association for Play Therapy (AAPT) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6211.
 Programs that do not qualify for NBCC credit are identified.
 Alabama Association for Play Therapy is solely responsible for all aspects of the programs.